the big picture

 Be a desirable community gathering place that is free, welcoming and accessible to all to participate in

-After 5 years of successful placemaking at the Farmers & Makers Market at cSPACE, we hear opportunity knocking and are ready to grow to additional communities in Calgary.
+After 5 years of successful placemaking at the Farmers & Makers Market Marda Loop, our second location opens in Calgary's Beltline at Central Memorial Park in May 2023. hear opportunity knocking and are ready to grow to additional communities in Calgary.

 By demonstrating a clear commitment to these values the Calgary Earth Market Society endeavours to be a leader in local farmers markets, to seek growth opportunities in other neighbourhoods and to embed the same vibrant market atmosphere in pursuit of contributing to communities throughout the city.